Deepak9912/Hangman/README.md

 2. Update guessed letters side by side:
 In the function `update_correctguess_list()`, when i tried for loop to iterate through correct and update them in the blank space, the correct guess letters were printed vertically rather than side by side, therefore i used `end = " "` and it removed the error.

+3. Index for correct letters:
+I have used `INDEX` with empty value and created a loop in `random_word` to update to every correct letter to fill the blank space where it belonged.

-3. Capital letters did not work:
+4. Capital letters did not work:
 When i submitted my project to peer code review, fellow student advised me that when they input letters in capital letters, even though the letter belong to the word, it was still taken as wrong letter.
 Therefore i added `.lower()` to the `user_input` and the code worked.